 iPhone, iPad, iPod touch, Apple Vision Pro

-(Requires iOS 14, iPadOS 14, visionOS, or later)
+(Requires iOS 14, iPadOS 14, visionOS)

 - Open the Settings app, then tap Wi-Fi.